daostack/DAOstack-Hackers-Kit/README.md

 The DAO stack provides all infrastructure needed to build such projects, including:
  - [Infra](https://github.com/daostack/infra), an Ethereum library of fundamental decentralized decision-making components
  - [Arc](https://github.com/daostack/arc), an Ethereum library containing everything needed to deploy DAOs
+ - [Migration](https://github.com/daostack/migration), a library of utilities required to migrate DAOstack contracts and DAOs and other tools for migration related tasks
  - [Client](https://github.com/daostack/client), a JavaScript library for interacting with Arc smart contracts and frontend library for the DAOstack subgraphs
  - [Subgraph](https://github.com/daostack/subgraph), a Caching layer to index blockchain data that can be queried via GraphQL
  - [Alchemy](https://alchemy.daostack.io/) and other collaborative Dapps for end users to interact with